Anthropology and Human Biology (BS)

 REQUIRED FOUNDATIONS OUTSIDE THE DEPARTMENT*

 Majors may choose any available faculty member as an advisor and are required to consult with their advisors at least once a semester to make plans regarding their academic program.
-(Advisor Request Form-PDF)
+If you wish to request an advisor change, please contact the Undergraduate Program Coordinator.

 At the time of graduation, students receiving the B.S. degree in Anthropology and Human Biology should be able to: